egenomics/scQCEA/index.md

 The easiest way to generate an interactive summary QC report is run the RUN_ME.R script from the RStudio.
 The required inputs are a gene-cell count matrix, feature-barcode matrices, and tSNE and UMAP projections from 10X CellRanger count.

 ### Installation
+To install, run the RUN_ME.R script from the RStudio.
+All dependency packages automatically will be downloaded, installed and loaded from CRAN-like repositories.
+The following versions of its dependencies are compatible with the library,

+Attached packages:
+readr_2.1.0
+dplyr_1.0.7
+data.table_1.14.2
+ggplot2_3.3.5
+downloadthis_0.2.1
+DT_0.19
+bsselectR_0.1.0
+stringr_1.4.0
+rstudioapi_0.13
+rmarkdown_2.11

 ### Markdown